 But if you’re looking to share a profound message with the world through your own real-life experiences, you’ll write a memoir.

-Memoir Meaning and Influence
+How to Write a Memoir with Meaning and Influence

 Writing a memoir can not only be a valuable experience for you, but the impact it may have on other people is astounding too.